verberktstan/genartgear/README.md

 ## Usage

+Copy `genartgear-0.1.3-SNAPSHOT.jar` to the :resource-paths of your Quil project.

-Create a Jar with `lein uberjar` and copy the (non-standalone) jar to the :resource-paths of another Quil project.
+..or create a Jar with `lein uberjar` and copy the (non-standalone) jar to the :resource-paths of your Quil project.

 ## License